-- adjustments to assumptions used in the base scenario which may no longer be appropriate in the adverse scenario being tested; - the insurer's expected response to adversity; - policyholder actions; - regulatory actions, especially under any adverse scenario where the insurer fails to meet the minimum regulatory capital requirement; - rating agency actions, especially in adverse scenarios that result in significant changes in capital or surplus; and - likelihood of changes in planned capital injections or distributions.
+- adjustments to assumptions used in the base scenario which may no longer be appropriate in the adverse scenario being tested; - the insurer's expected response to adversity; - policyholder actions; - regulatory actions, especially under any adverse scenario where the insurer fails to meet the minimum regulatory capital requirement; - rating agency actions, especially in adverse scenarios may result in significant changes in capital or surplus; and - likelihood of changes in planned capital injection, or districtions.

-For the more sensitive adverse scenarios, the results with and without the effect of any extraordinary management actions would be reported.
-An example of extraordinary management action would be discontinuing the sale of a kne of business where such discontinuance is not part of the business plan.
-On the other hand, changing a dividend scale or increasing property and casualty rate levels would be considered to be extraordinary management actions.
-The actuary mould describe the expected management response, so that the users may consider the protect of the protect of the set of the set of the set of the set of the expected management response.
+For the more sensitive adverse scenarios, the result with and without the effect of any extraordinary management actions would be reported.
+An example of extraordinary management action would be discontinuing the sale of a line of business where such discontinuance is not part of the business plat.
+On the other hand, changing a dividend scale or increasing property and casualty rate levels would not normally be considered to be extraordinary management actions.
+The actuary would describe the expected management response, so that the users that consider its practicality and adequacy.

-The actuary would inform management and report on potential regulatory actions and repercussions and would consider when it may be appropriate to model or calculate the financial impact of such actions.
-The financial impact of regulatory actions could be significant (particularly in situations there the insurer's ability to write new business is affected) and the Board or Chief Agent may be particularly interested in seeing the modeled impact in the DCAT analysis.
-The actuary would consider actions that could be taken by the Canadian regulator(s) as will as by regulators in foreign jurisdictions.
-Such regulatory action and associated management response would consider the local assessment of solvents regulatory standards.
+The actuary would inform matagement and report on potential regulatory actions and repercussions but would not recessarily attempt to model or calculate the financial impact of such actions unless the actuary thought the financial impact could be significant and/or the Khard.
+Chief Agent would be particularly interested in seeing the modeled impact in the De T analysis.
+The actuary would consider actions that could be taken by the Canalitat regulator(s) as well as by regulators in foreign jurisdictions.
+Such regulatory action or associated management response would consider the local assessment of solvency regardless of the insurer's worldwide solvency position as measured by Canadian regulatory standards.